 There’s a difference, of course, with this latest redirect in fighting history.

-Georges St-Pierre’s loss to Matt Serra back in the day was that he didn’t appear on Good Morning America to announce the fight to begin with.
+The thing about Georges St-Pierre’s loss to Matt Serra back in the day was that he didn’t appear on Good Morning America to announce the fight to begin with.
 Nor was he the first male to hold a UFC title, nor the catalyst for the very existence of the 170-pound division.
 It wasn’t him who gave Serra the platform.
 He wasn’t undefeated, nor considered by the wider world at large as novelistic and invincible.
 He didn’t have Beyoncé quoting his inspirational utterances during concerts, or host SportsCenter.
 There was no Jimmy Kimmel, or WWE cameos, or New York Times best-selling books.
 His words didn’t send a ripple effect through pop culture.
 He didn’t alter thinking on body image and sexuality, nor did he crash through gender barriers.
 He wasn’t a pioneer or a savior of the sport.
 People (outside of Canada) didn’t cry in hysteria when he entered a room.

 No, when Matt Serra caught him, it just went to show that anything is possible in a fight.